jimmoffitt/rules-migrator/README.md

 Here are some common user-stories that drove the development of this app:

++ As a real-time PowerTrack 1.0 customer, I want to know what shape my ruleset is in w.r.t.
+Gnip 2.0.
 + As a real-time PowerTrack 1.0 customer, I want a tool to copy those rules to a PowerTrack 2.0 stream.
 + As a real-time PowerTrack (1.0 or 2.0) customer, I want a tool to copy my 'dev' rules to my 'prod' stream.
 + As a Replay customer, I want to clone my real-time rules to my Replay stream.

 ## Features  <a id="features" class="tall">&nbsp;</a>

-+ When migrating rules from version 1.0 to 2.0, translates rules when possible.
++ When migrating rules from version 1.0 to 2.0, this tool translates rules when possible.
   + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated, and are instead logged.
++ Supports generating a rules report, providing feedback on readiness for PowerTrack 2.0.
 + Migrates rules tags.
 + Manages POST request payload limits, 1 MB with version 1.0, 5 MB with version 2.0.
-+ Provides 'output' options for:
++ Provides two 'output' options:
   + Writing write rules JSON to a local file.
   + POSTing rules to the target system using the PowerTrack Rules API.

+  Note that this tool does not currently save the batched JSON payloads, and only single complete ruleset files are ever written.
+(This functionality is needed, add it to the RuleMigrator's ```create_post_requests``` method.)

 ### Fundamental Details <a id="fundamental-details" class="tall">&nbsp;</a>